 This will be true whether you’re applying for a traditional term or whole life insurance policy, or a no medical exam life insurance policy as well.

 What kind of information will the insurance companies ask me or be interested in?

 Insurance companies typically all ask similar questions about your condition.

 - When were you first diagnosed with acid reflux or GERD?

 - Who diagnosed your acid reflux or GERD?
 A general practitioner or a specialist?

 - How are you treating your condition?

 - What prescription medications (if any) have you been prescribed?

 - Have any of these medications changed in the past 12 months?

-- Has your doctor recommended that you receive or has he or she preformed any surgical procedures within the past 12 months to help you treat your condition?
+- Has your doctor recommended that you receive or has he or she performed any surgical procedures within the past 12 months to help you treat your condition?

 - What symptoms led to your diagnosis?

 - What symptoms do you currently suffer from (if any)?

 - Have you been diagnosed with any other serious medical conditions?

 - Does your acid reflux or GERD become exacerbated by certain external stimuli?
 Stimuli such as: Stress, lack of sleep, certain kinds of food, etc…?